RomeoV/wedding-website/content/section/order-of-events.md

 ## 22:00 - Party time

-Rip up the dance floor.
+Rip up the dance floor!

-## 24:00 - Move on to Paddy Reiligh's
+## 24:00 - Move on to Paddy Reilly's

-For those still down to go out, we will move in groups to Paddy Reiligh's by tram, where the party continues.
+For those interested in continuing the party, we will travel together by tram to Paddy Reilly's to carry on the celebration.